Douchi: Use

-It is used as an ingredient for mapo tofu.
-Douchi is also used to flavor fish or stir-fried vegetables (particularly bitter melon and leaf vegetables).
-Unlike some other fermented soybean-based foods such as natto or tempeh, douchi is used only as a seasoning, and is not meant to be consumed in large quantities, being typically much saltier.
+Douchi is used as an ingredient for mapo tofu.
+It is also used to flavor fish or stir-fried vegetables (particularly bitter melon and leaf vegetables).
+Unlike some other fermented soybean-based foods such as nattō or tempeh, douchi is used only as a seasoning, and is not meant to be consumed in large quantities, being typically much saltier.

-Small packets of douchi are available wherever Chinese foods are sold.
+Small packets of douchi are often available where Chinese foods are sold.

 Some common dishes made with douchi are steamed spare ribs with fermented black beans and chili pepper (豉椒排骨), and fried dace with salted black beans (豆豉鯪魚).

 Around the world

 Fermented black soybeans are an ancient traditional food, used as condiments and seasonings in many Far Eastern countries and Chinese diaspora communities, where they are known by a variety of names.